pingcap/docs-tidb-operator/en/enable-tls-for-mysql-client.md

     - The TiDB server loads one Secret object when it starts
     - The MySQL client uses another Secret object when it connects to the TiDB cluster

 You can generate multiple sets of client-side certificates.
 At least one set of client-side certificate is needed for the internal components of TiDB Operator to access the TiDB server.
-Currently, TidbInitializer access the TiDB server to set password or perform initialization.
+Currently, TidbInitializer access the TiDB server to set the password or perform initialization.

 ### Using `cert-manager`